 - If a user exceeds their booking time they will be charged for the additional time at the same rate as their booking.
 If the building is not left in a reasonably clean and tidy state, the Meeting may at its discretion levy an additional charge of £10 for any necessary cleaning.

 - Cancellation of bookings may be made without charge provided at least 14 days’ notice is given, not including the day of the booking.
 Any deposit or other payment made will be refunded.
 Later cancellations are chargeable in full at the Meeting’s discretion.

 - Invoicing and payment.
 Invoices are despatched at the end of the month in which the booking takes place, subject to the availability of staff time.
-Payment is due within 30 days of the invoice date, and may be made by cheque, by cash (payable only when the office is open), or by bank transfer.
+Payment is due within 30 days of the invoice date, and may be made by cheque, or by bank transfer.
 Details of the method of payment appear on the invoices.
 Credit and debit cards are not accepted.
 If payment is late on two consecutive invoices, the hire charge for that user will be increased by £2 per hour.
 This will apply to all future lettings.
 Further bookings will not be accepted where an invoice remains outstanding.
 Significant late payment may result in full payment in advance being required for all future bookings.

 - Refusal of bookings.
 The building is a Quaker Meeting House and must be respected as such.
 We therefore reserve the right to refuse any booking from a group or individual who does not comply with our Quaker values, in particular our commitment to peace, simplicity, justice, equality and sustainability.
 If it becomes apparent that this condition is not being complied with, the booking will not be allowed to proceed even if it has already started.